The config file

 This will generate classes like bg-regal-blue in addition to all of Tailwind's default colors.

-You can use the shades command to generate a range of shades for a given color, automatically adding them to your config.cjs file.
+You can use the shades command to generate a range of shades for a color and add them to config.cjs.

-The spacing section allows you to customize the global spacing and sizing scale values.
+The spacing section controls the global spacing and sizing scale values.

 module.exports = {